-At the moment, you might be seeing fewer in people in person than you’re used to.
+At the moment, you might be seeing fewer people in person than you’re used to.
 So, keeping in touch with people over the phone or internet is especially important.
-Not only can help with your mood, it’s an important way of getting emotional support during times of increased stress, such as if you are concerned for a loved one who is in hospital or in a care home, or during a bereavement.
+Not only can this help with your mood, but it’s also an important way of getting emotional support during times of increased stress, such as if you are concerned for a loved one who is in hospital or in a care home, or during a bereavement.

 If you are already under the care of a mental health team, part of your care plan will include identifying early warning signs that you are becoming mentally unwell.
 As mental health teams are now using remote consultations, rather than seeing you in person, it’s helpful for you to pay even closer attention to any signs that you may be becoming unwell.

 Keeping a diary of your mood, appetite and sleep every day is a good way of doing this.
 This can help you and your health professional monitor any changes in how you feel over time and recognise patterns.
 You may also find this self-assessment tool helpful.

 Keep in contact with your GP surgery if you have a health condition that needs regular blood monitoring (for example, diabetes or high blood pressure) or if you need blood tests to monitor your physical health in some way.

 Most GP surgeries have previously offered annual health checks, particularly for conditions such as arthritis, high blood pressure, diabetes or if you are prone to fractures and falls.
 These may now be offered through remote consultation – contact your GP to find out if they can still offer this.